 - 1. Scan the Enter/Exit Programming Mode bar code. - 2.
 Scan the Character Conversion bar code. - 3.
 Determine the desired string.
-Up to sixteen positions can be determined as in the above example.
+Up to 16 positions can be determined as shown above.
 Next, turn to the ASCII Chart on the inside back cover of this manual and find the equivalent hex digits needed to fulfill the string.